hendrtd/comp-2210/docs/term/202430-2024-summer/syllabus/syllabus.md

 to have Canvas show deadlines appropriately in your local time zone to avoid any confusion.

+## Proctoring

+All exams and lab tests must be completed in a proctored environment.
+There are two proctoring options:

+1. Online, asynchronous proctoring via Respondus Monitor + Respondus LockDown Browser
+1. On-campus, in-person proctoring via Biggio Testing Center Services

+### Respondus Monitor Subscription

+A Respondus Monitor subscription costs $15 per year.
+You can make the purchase the first time Respondus Monitor is required by an exam in the course.
+The process is simple, and payment can be made via credit card, debit card, or PayPal.
+A student subscription for Respondus Monitor is valid for 12 months (365 days) and can be used with other courses.

+### Biggio Testing Services

+Biggio Center Testing Services offers a free in-person testing option.
+Testing Services is located at 112 South College Street, Biggin Hall Room 238, Auburn, AL 36849.
+There is a link in Canvas that allows you to schedule a time to go take your quiz or exam.
+At your scheduled time, you will report to the Testing Center to take your quiz.
+Please make sure to take your Auburn ID or a valid government-issued ID with you as you will not be able to test without one.

 # Course Description

 COMP 2210 is designed to introduce fundamental data structures and associated